 Your appointment

-Allow up to 2 to 3 hours for your child's appointment.
+Allow up to 3 hours for your child's appointment.

 What to bring with you